richardaecn/cvpr18-caption-eval/README.md

 Note that ```<caption-i>``` are caption represented in text, and the file name is the name for the file in the image.
 The caption should be all lower-cased and have no ```\n``` at the end.
 Examples of such files by running open sourced [NeuralTalk](https://github.com/karpathy/neuraltalk2), [Show and Tell](https://github.com/tensorflow/models/tree/master/research/im2txt) and [Show, Attend and Tell](https://github.com/yunjey/show-attend-and-tell) can be found in the ```examples``` folder: ```examples/neuraltalk_all_captions.json```, ```examples/showandtell_all_captions.json```, ```examples/showattendandtell_all_captions.json```, and ```examples/human_all_captions.json```.

-Make sure you have NLTK Punkt sentence tokenizer installed:
+Make sure you have NLTK Punkt sentence tokenizer installed in Python:
 ```python
 import nltk
 nltk.download('punkt')